 - Dealing with your Period on Vacation

 Shorter domestic flights on the Whole30 should be no big deal.
-Just get water, hot tea, or black coffee to drink, and pull a Lara or Epic Bar out of your bag to munch on instead of the peanuts or crackers.
+Just get water, hot tea, or black coffee to drink, and pull a Lara or Epic Bar or even a Chomp stick out of your bag to munch on instead of the peanuts or crackers.

-Long haul flights are where it gets tricker.
+Long-haul flights are where it gets trickier.
 If you’ve got a flight where they are going to feed you, chances are substantial portions of the meal are going to be non-compliant.
 Have no fear!
 With a little preparation (and perhaps a small fee!) it looks like you can get a meal that is mostly compliant.

 Start by searching “name of airline special meal” which will take you to the list of alternative meal options.
 For example, here’s a special meal menu from United and American Airlines.
 Be sure to look over the meal options more than 24 hours in advance of your flight so your airline of choice has time to accommodate your request.
 Most major carriers have vegan and gluten-free options, which could be workable.